Credit cards are often the easiest way to borrow money, but with many charging high rates of interest, costs can add up quickly if you aren’t careful.

 Here, we look at ways to tackle your credit card debts and stay on top of your spending.

 Where to start when paying off your credit cards

-If you are watching your credit card costs mount up and aren’t sure where to start, the first thing you need to do is to get to grips with exactly how much you owe and to which card providers.
+If your credit card bills are mounting up and you aren’t sure how to take control of your debts, the first thing you need to do is to get to grips with exactly how much you owe and to which card providers.